Davphla/my-screensaver/README.md

 # My Screensaver - Graphical Effects Renderer

-## Overview
 My Screensaver is a graphical effects renderer written in C. It displays various animations using **CSFML**.
+It was realized in the context of learning graphic rendering and CSFML, further used all along my studies.

-This project explores rendering techniques that are useful for developing complex animations and visual effects, which can later be used in other graphical applications such as video games.
+This project explores rendering techniques that are useful for developing complex animations and visual effects.

+This project has 2 differents animations
+- Random circle animation using frame buffer, changeable using `UP_ARROW`
+- Fake 3D effect inspired by [Spu7nix level](https://www.youtube.com/watch?v=UKqMBAxxun8&pp=ygUHU3B1N25peA%3D%3D)

 ## Compilation
+:warning: This project depends on **CSFML**, which is a binding of **SFML** in C. You must install it before compiling the project.

 The project is compiled using a `Makefile` with the following rules:

 - `make` - Compiles the binary (`my_screensaver`).